ronanrodrigo/ronanrodrigo/README.md

 ### Hi there 👋

+Currently, I work as Platform Software Engineer at PicPay App.
+My first contact with programming was in the early 2000s, creating scripts for the IRC Clients.
+Since then, I have never stopped programming.
+I started my career working with Backend and Frontend and then I migrated to Mobile about 6 years ago.
+I’m an enthusiast of the software craftsmanship movement, I love creativity, and I always look for an alternative to everything.

 <!--
 **ronanrodrigo/ronanrodrigo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.